belucid/belucid/README.md

 ### Hello 👋, I'm Sean Johnson (a.k.a.
 BeLucid, a.k.a.
 Snooty Monkey)

+I'm a technologist with deep technical skills and business experience in start-up and entrepreneurial environments.
+I'm an expert in product design and software development.

+My specialty is taking ideas from back of a napkin to version 2.0.
+I've done this consistently throughout my career at places as diverse as IBM, VC-backed startups, consultancies and bootstrapped entrepreneurial ventures.

+I believe in craftsmanship.
+I believe beauty is in the details.
+My experience has taught me that great software products are marked by their internal and external simplicity.
+I believe in releasing quickly, then iterating in public based on a continually verified vision for the product.

 - 🔭 I’m currently working on: applying [knowledge graphs](https://www.ontotext.com/knowledgehub/fundamentals/what-is-a-knowledge-graph/)
 - 🌱 I’m currently learning: [Etherium Solidity](https://github.com/ethereum/solidity)
 - 💬 Ask me about: my ferrets